 NET WORTH: US$2.4B

-He currently runs Clermont Group, his investment outfit.
+He currently runs the investment firm Clermont Group.

-The self-made billionaire has also co-founded Sovereign Global, an investment firm.
-He also has stakes in an Indian small business loans provider and a healthcare group established in Vietnam.
+He also co-founded Sovereign Global, an investment firm.
+Also, he owns a small business loans provider in India and a healthcare group in Vietnam.

 Here the list of the richest persons in Singapore ends.
-Get inspired from them and achieve your dreams.
+Get inspired by them and achieve your dreams.